brightzheng100/kubernetes-the-kubeadm-way/README.md

 # Kubernetes the `Kubeadm` Way

-This turorial, inspired by Kelsey Hightower's [`kubernetes-the-hard-way`](https://github.com/kelseyhightower/kubernetes-the-hard-way), walks you through setting up highly available Kubernetes cluster by using `Kubeadm`, therefore `the Kubeadm way`.
+This tutorial, inspired by Kelsey Hightower's [`kubernetes-the-hard-way`](https://github.com/kelseyhightower/kubernetes-the-hard-way), walks you through setting up highly available Kubernetes cluster by using `Kubeadm`, therefore `the Kubeadm way`.

 `Google Cloud Platform` will be used as it's really handy for me.